Rainbow Valley Chambers Pillar Tours

 Time now for Rainbow Valley via 4WD tracks, we cross the Hugh River again before Rainbow Valley for the late afternoon.
 Great photo shots here too, and easy walks and Aboriginal history.

-Return to Alice Springs approx 6-7pm (depending on tour booked) via the Stuart Highway, through rugged mountain landscapes, or to Uluru if part of extended tour.
+Return to Alice Springs approx 6-7pm (depending on tour booked) via the Stuart Highway, through rugged mountain landscapes, or to Uluru if part of an extended tour.

 |Chambers Pillar Tour||Aboriginal Rock Art||Chambers Pillar Tour Walk|